 Your parents and elderly relatives may often attract the attention of scam artists for a number of reasons.
 First off, your folks may be perceived to have big retirement funds and this will instantly make them an attractive target for fraudsters.
-But more importantly, scammers play on the sentiments of seniors who want to contribute more financially.
+But more importantly, scammers play on the sentiments of retired seniors who want to gain more financial stature or contribute something more to the family.

 1. Pyramid Schemes

-While there are legitimate MLM businesses in operation, some are actually more similar to pyramid schemes.
+While there are legitimate multi-level marketing (MLM) businesses in operation, some are actually more similar to pyramid schemes.
 Parents and elderly relatives who are hoping to still earn or are bored and looking for profitable activities may become involved in scammy MLM-type businesses.

 It’s likely that you’ll be alerted to scams like these because your folks and others involved in these types of ventures will often sell the products to those they know first.
 Unfortunately, at this point, it’ll probably be too late to get their money back.
 Thus, it might be a better idea to inform your parents about these potential scams now to help them avoid getting tangled up later on.

 Muslims both young and old who seek to perform Umrah and Hajj are at risk of scam packages.
-In fact, earlier this year the New Straits Times reported that in the last five years almost four thousand people have fallen victim to such scams.
 The scams operate by offering very cheap packages for the pilgrimage that turn out to be non-existent.
+According to the Tourism and Culture Ministry, there have been a total of 359 reported cases of umrah fraud since 2012, with total losses of RM12.4 million.

 What you can do to help your parents is to check for them with the Saudi Haj ministry on the approved list of travel agents in Malaysia or the Tabung Haji list before buying a package.
 You can also assist with travel plans and check out the standard rate for these packages by shopping around.
 Advise your parents against choosing packages that offer discounts of 40% or more than the norm – unless under a government subsidy.